 Bile Acid Metabolism

-Bile acids are physiological agents that aid in the secretion of lipids, toxic metabolites, and xenobiotics.
+Bile acids are physiological agents that help secrete lipids, toxic metabolites, and xenobiotics.
 They are signaling molecules that activate G protein-coupled receptors and nuclear receptors to signal regulation of hepatic lipid, glucose, and homeostasis of energy.
 They are the products of catabolism of excess cholesterol.

-The conversion process of cholesterol to bile is critical for the maintenance of cholesterol homeostasis and the prevention of the accumulation of cholesterol, triglycerides, as well as the toxic metabolites, which may lead to injuries to the liver and other organs in the body.
+The conversion process of cholesterol to bile is critical for maintaining cholesterol homeostasis and preventing the accumulation of cholesterol, triglycerides, and toxic metabolites, which may lead to injuries to the liver and other organs in the body.
 The enterohepatic circulation of bile acid from the liver to the intestine and back to the liver plays a central role in nutrient absorption and distribution.

 The conversion of cholesterol to bile acids the following processes: hydroxylation, epimerization of the 3-hydroxyl group, a saturation of the double bond at C5 and C6, and oxidative cleavage of a 3-carbon unit from the side chain.
 The conversion is a multi-step process that involves 17 enzymes catalyzing the different processes.
-The human liver is able to synthesize more or less 600 mg of bile acids per day, excreting them eventually in the feces.
+The human liver can synthesize about 600 mg of bile acids per day, eventually excreting them in the feces.

 Steroid Hormone Metabolism

-Steroids are lipophilic compounds derived from cholesterol that serves different important physiological functions.
-Steroid hormones are steroid compounds synthesized by the endocrine glands, such as the gonads (testis and the ovary), as well as the adrenals (during the gestation period) by the fetoplacental unit to function in coordinating physiological and behavioral responses in the body, such as reproduction and sexual maturation, as well as the modulation of sexual behaviors.
-Additionally, they act both on peripheral targets tissues and the central nervous system.
+Steroids are lipophilic compounds derived from cholesterol that serve different important physiological functions.
+Steroid hormones are steroid compounds synthesized by the endocrine glands, such as the gonads (testis and the ovary) and the adrenals (during the gestation period) by the fetoplacental unit to coordinate physiological and behavioral responses in the body, such as reproduction, sexual maturation, and the modulation of sexual behaviors.
+Additionally, they act both on peripheral target tissues and the central nervous system.
 Some of the important steroid hormones are cortisol, aldosterone, testosterone, and estradiol.

-The first step in the synthesis of hormones is the conversion of cholesterol to pregnenolone.
-This molecule is then converted to progesterone which is the precursor of the different hormones.
+The first step in hormone synthesis is the conversion of cholesterol to pregnenolone.
+This molecule is then converted to progesterone, which is the precursor of the different hormones.